dhoepelman/dhoepelman.github.io/blog/2022-xx-java-records/blog-02-how-to-use-records.md

 ##### Enforcing non-nullability

 Records do not have any special behavior regarding nullability of components.
-You can use tools like [NullAway](https://github.com/uber/NullAway) or [Error Prone](https://errorprone.info/) to prevent `null` in your code in general, or you can add checks to your records:
+You can use tools like [NullAway](https://github.com/uber/NullAway) or [Error Prone](https://errorprone.info/) to prevent `null` in your code in general, and/or you can add checks to your records:

 ```java
 record Customer(UUID id, String name) {